 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 20600):

-Additional TWT SP termination events for a TWT requesting STA occur after the successful exchange of a TWT Information frame with the TWT responding STA as defined in 26.8.4.2 (TWT Information frame exchange for individual TWT) and in 26.8.4.4 (TWT Information frame exchange for flexible wake time).
+Additional TWT SP termination events for a TWT requesting STA occur after the acknowledgment of a TWT Information frame (#20600) as defined in 26.8.4.2 (TWT Information frame exchange for individual TWT) and in 26.8.4.4 (TWT Information frame exchange for flexible wake time).

-Additional TWT SP termination events for a TWT scheduled STA occur after the successful exchange of a TWT Information frame with the TWT scheduling AP as defined in 26.8.4.3 (TWT Information frame exchange for broadcast TWT) and in 26.8.4.4 (TWT Information frame exchange for flexible wake time).
+Additional TWT SP termination events for a TWT scheduled STA occur after the acknowledgment of a TWT Information frame (#20600) as defined in 26.8.4.3 (TWT Information frame exchange for broadcast TWT) and in 26.8.4.4 (TWT Information frame exchange for flexible wake time).